 We can understand the size of the relations, the crew is by far the biggest relation.

 We can visualize a Sankey diagram for the duration as well as can be seen in figure 27.
+In section 4.4 we will see how we can use both the duration and cardinality Sankey to detect performance issue in an SQL query.